brettschneider/python_dict_wrapper/README.md

 _DictWrapper_ will be mutable, meaning the attribute can be changed.
 However, if _mutable_ is set to False when the DictWrapper is instantiated, it will be immutable.
 You will not be able to change any of the attributes (or nested attributes).
-Any ListWrappers the result from lists within the underlying dict will also be immutable.
+Any ListWrappers that result from lists within the underlying dict will also be immutable.
 You will not be able to add/remove from them.

     >>> from python_dict_wrapper import wrap